Contractively decomposable projections on noncommutative $\mathrm{L}^p$-spaces: Introduction

 \section{Introduction}

-The study of projections and complemented subspaces has been at the heart of the study of Banach spaces since the inception of the field, see \cite{Rand2} and \cite{Mos1} for surveys.
-Recall that a projection $P$ on a Banach space $X$ is a bounded operator $P \co X \to X$ such that $P^2=P$ and that a complemented subspace $Y$ of $X$ is the range of a bounded linear projection $P$.
-If the projection is contractive, we say that $Y$ is contractively complemented.
+The investigation of the structure of projections and contractively complemented subspaces is a well-established topic of Banach space geometry.
+Recall that a bounded operator $P \co X \to X$ on a Banach space $X$ is a projection if $P^2=P$.
+If a subspace $Y$ of $X$ is the range of a contractive linear projection, we say that it is contractively complemented.
+See the surveys \cite{Ran01} and \cite{Mos06} for more information on the literature on the matter.
+Observe that by \cite[Theorem 6]{CoS70}, a subspace of a smooth Banach space $X$ can be the range of at most one projection of norm one.

-Suppose $1 \leq p <\infty$.
-A classical result from seventies essentialy due to Ando \cite{And} (see also \cite{Dou}, \cite{BeL}, \cite{HoT}, \cite{Ray3}, \cite{See}) says that a subspace $Y$ of a classical (=commutative) $\L^p$-space $\L^p(\Omega)$ is contractively complemented if and only if $Y$ is isometrically isomorphic to an $\L^p$-space $\L^p(\Omega')$.
-Moreover, $Y$ is the range of a positive contractive projection if and only if there exists a isometrical order isomorphism from $Y$ onto some $\L^p$-space $\L^p(\Omega')$, see \cite[Theorem 4.10]{Rand2} and \cite[Problem 5.4.1]{AbA}.

-It is natural to examine the case of noncommutative $\L^p$-spaces associated to von Neumann algebras.
-Schatten spaces are the most basic examples of noncommutative $\L^p$-spaces, these are the spaces $S^p$ of all operators $x \co \ell^2 \to \ell^2$ such that $\norm{x}_p=\bigl(\tr(\vert x\vert^p)\bigr)^{\frac{1}{p}}$ is finite.
-It is known from a long time that the range of a contractive projection $P \co S^p \to S^p$ on a Schatten space $S^p$ is not necessarily isometric to a Schatten space.
-It is a striking difference with the world of commutative $\L^p$-spaces of mesure spaces.
-Indeed, in their remarkable memoirs \cite{ArF1} and \cite{ArF2}, Arazy and Friedman have succeeded in establishing a complete classification of contractively complemented subspaces of $S^p$.
-Building blocks of contractively complemented subspaces of $S^p$ are the so called Cartan factors.

-The description of general contractively complemented subspaces of noncommutative $\L^p$-spaces is an open problem raised explicitly in \cite[page 99]{ArF2}.
-If $p=1$, Friedman and Russo \cite{FrB} have given a description of the ranges of contractive projections on preduals (=noncommutative $\L^1$-spaces) of von Neumann algebras.
-Such a subspace is isometric to the predual of a $\mathrm{JW}^*$-triple, that is a weak* closed subspace of the space $\B(H,K)$ of bounded operators between Hilbert spaces $H$ and $K$ which is closed under the triple product $xy^*z+zy^*x$.
-Actually, the Friedman-Russo result is valid for projections acting on the predual of a $\mathrm{JW}^*$-triple, not just on the predual of a von Neumann algebra.

-Since Pisier's work \cite{Pis5} \cite{Pis2}, we can consider noncommutative $\L^p$-spaces and their complemented subspaces in the framework of operator spaces and completely bounded maps.
-Using Arazy-Friedman Theorem, Le Merdy, Ricard and Roydor \cite[Th.
-1.1]{LRR} characterized the completely 1-complemented subspaces of $S^p$.
-They turn out to be the direct sums of spaces of the form $S^p(H,K)$, where $H$ and $K$ are Hilbert spaces.
-The strategy of their proof is to examine individually each case provided by Arazy-Friedman Theorem.
-See also \cite{NO}, \cite{NeR} and \cite{You1} for related results.
+Ando proved in \cite{And66} (see also \cite{Dou65} for the case $p=1$) that the contractively complemented subspaces of a classical (=commutative) $\L^p$-space $\L^p(\Omega)$ for a finite measure space $\Omega$ are all isometrically isomorphic to an $\L^p$-space where $1 \leq p <\infty$.
+Moreover, he described the structure of these projections with the help of conditional expectations and multiplication operators.
+We refer to the papers \cite{Tza69}, \cite{BeL74}, \cite[Theorem 3 p.~162]{Lac74} and references therein for the case of general measures.